crypto7world/heritage-gui/README.md

 <!-- PROJECT SHIELDS -->
 <!--
-*** I'm using markdown "reference style" links for readability.
+*** We're using markdown "reference style" links for readability.
 *** Reference links are enclosed in brackets [ ] instead of parentheses ( ).
 *** See the bottom of this document for the declaration of the reference variables
 *** for contributors-url, forks-url, etc. This is an optional, concise syntax you may use.